dtcenter/METplotpy/docs/Users_Guide/bar.rst

-The following is the *mandatory*, **bar_defaults.yaml** configuration file, which serves as a good starting point for creating a line plot as it represents the default values set in METviewer
+The following is the *mandatory*, **bar_defaults.yaml** configuration file, which serves as a good starting point for creating a line plot as it represents the default values set in METviewer.

 **NOTE**: This default configuration file is automatically loaded by **bar.py**.